-Comment Number Nature of Comment Comment Response 228 Multimodal 03/17/2023 - Web Comment - Please consider going to 2 lanes and having a nice, protected bike lane.
+Comment Number Nature of Comment Comment Response 03/17/2023 - Web Comment - Please consider going to 2 lanes and having a nice, protected bike lane.
 This would be an important addition to connecting the community.
 The project is designed to accommodate traffic projected to travel through the corridor by the year 2050, which is the standard design horizon for large infrastructure projects.
 The traffic projections are based on a regional travel-demand model which assigns routes used by travelers based on available capacity, projected trips, and calculated travel times.
 Reducing the number of lanes on the freeway would not meet the project's primary purpose, which includes improving traffic flow and safety in the I-71/I-75 corridor.
 Pedestrian and bicycle accommodations are not planned on I-71/I-75, the new companion bridge, or the existing Brent Spence bridge because of the proximity of other reasonable accommodations, including a crossing of the Ohio River at the Clay Wade Bailey Bridge.
 Preliminary investigations indicate that adding bike lanes to the Clay Wade Bailey Bridge may be feasible.
 KYTC and ODOT will further evaluate adding bike lanes to the Clay Wade Bailey Bridge during the project's progressive design-build phase.
 Although not provided on I-71/I-75, the project will incorporate pedestrian and bicycle facilities along local streets to improve connectivity to transit, employment, healthcare, cultural, recreational, and commercial destinations.
 In Ohio, pedestrian and bicycle connections will be included across I-75 on 6th Street, 7th Street, 9th Street, Linn Street, Freeman Avenue, Ezzard Charles, Liberty Street, Findlay Street, Bank Street, and Harrison Avenue.
 In addition, a new shared use path will be constructed along Winchell Avenue between 9th Street and Ezzard Charles Drive, including a pedestrian bridge connection to Freeman Avenue.
 In Kentucky, new shared use paths and sidewalks will be included along the frontage roads.
-Also new and rebuilt sidewalks will be included use path will be built under the West 9th Street bridges.
-A new shared use path will be built under the West 9th Street bridges.
-A new shared use path will be extended along Crescent Avenue to connect to the existing shared use path a
+Also new and rebuilt sidewalks will be included under the MLK/West 12th Street, Pike Street, West 9th Street, West 5th Street, and West 3rd Street bridges.
+A new shared use path will be built under the West 9th Street and West 5th Street bridges, which will tie into the shared use paths in Goebel Park.
+The shared use path will be extended along Crescent Avenue to connect to the existing shared use path along the river.